NNN Lease Audit: What to Review and When to Dispute

 A NNN lease audit (also called a triple net lease audit) is a systematic review of the operating expenses a commercial tenant paid under a triple net lease to determine whether the amounts are accurate and consistent with the lease terms.
 In a NNN lease, tenants pay base rent plus their proportionate share of property taxes, property insurance, and common area maintenance (CAM) expenses.
 Each of these three "nets" is an auditable billing category.

 Because NNN tenants pay substantially more than base rent, the total billing exposure is large, and billing errors are common.
-Tango Analytics (2023) found material errors in 40% of commercial CAM reconciliations reviewed across U.S. properties.
+Tango Analytics (2023) found material errors in 40% of commercial CAM reconciliations reviewed across U.S. properties, a figure corroborated by PredictAP's analysis of the $15 billion in annual CAM overcharges that go unrecovered each year.
 NNN leases present more audit targets than gross or modified gross leases precisely because every operating expense category is passed through directly.

 Key Takeaways